 On one level, this does make sense—reporting the issue without having some sort of patch in place is like setting out the welcome mat for hackers to conduct zero-day attacks.
 It is customary for solutions providers and manufacturers, once made aware of a security hole, to take a few months to explore the issue and generate a patch.

 However, the patches for Meltdown and Spectre seemed to take much longer than expected, and some writers have criticized the manufacturers for a lack of transparency.
-Initially, the plan for for Intel to disclose Spectre and Meltdown during CES, the world’s largest technical show, with the news under embargo until then.
-But the truth was revealed slightly earlier than expected, as discoveries by independent research forced everyone’s hand.
+Initially, the plan for Intel was to disclose Spectre and Meltdown during CES, the world’s largest technical show, with the news under embargo until then.
+But the truth was revealed slightly earlier than expected, as discoveries by independent researchers forced everyone’s hand.
 When the news did come out, there were serious deployment issues, as if the manufacturers were still unprepared.
 We’ll discuss that in more in detail below.

 Meltdown and Spectre are Actually Three Different Vulnerabilities